1. The South European history of the Heruls

 - Between Heruls and Runes?

 In 2007 Lotte Hedeager (professor of archaeology at the University of Oslo) first time presented her hypothesis that the Huns for a short while in the beginning of the 5th century established strongholds in Scandinavia and got a strong influence on Scandinavian cosmology and iconography - which does not conflict with this article.
 Quite opposite she is confirming that the Scandinavian archaeologists have neglected the strong Southeast European influence on Scandinavia in those turbulent years, and that a nomadic people would leave very few direct traces.
-If her hypotheses regarding the Huns are found too excessive the historically attested presence of their Herulic companions can explain her observations.
+Her theories regarding the Huns are found too excessive as her historical arguments are not sustainable, but her archaeological arguments will also cover their Herulic companions, who may explain her many observations.
+Also Jaroslav Tejral and Igor Gavritukhin have pointed at the Heruls as a bearer of Eastgermanic culture to Scandinavia.

-Of course the questions about the Scandinavian hypotheses being indicated here may not be fully answered.
-We cannot, however, avoid them in this time of change if we want to describe the development in Scandinavia leading to the famous Vendel Era.
-Hyenstrand himself found that idea obvious, but no official answers have ever been published.
+Of course the questions about the Scandinavian hypotheses asked here may not be fully answered.
+We cannot, however, avoid them regarding this time of change if we want to describe the development in Scandinavia leading to the famous Vendel Era.
+Obviously Hyenstrand found that question enevitable, but no official answers have ever been published.
 Below the intention is to answer the questions as well as possible - but in another order.
-Afterwards the question about the settlement of the Heruls will be answered as an example with the most likely scenario.
+Afterwards the question about the settlement of the Heruls will be analyzed as an example using the most likely scenario.

 2.1.1.
 Heruls and Runes?